SilicoSciences/seminar-bioinformatics-rna-seq/README.md

 ## NGS Data Analysis Using Unix and Open Source Tools

+In this seminar, you will get a first insight into NGS data processing and analysis.

+The tools that will be used are all open source and freely available; as well as the data.

 [RNA-Seq using Galaxy, IGV and the Tuxedo Suite](galaxy_rna-seq_tuxedo)

 [Data Visualization using RStudio and CummeRbund](rstudio_cummerbund)